 You can think of each Instagram feed as being its own “magazine” that is delivered one page at a time.

-I recently gave a workshop about utilizing the Instagram platform for marketing design services.
+I recently gave a workshop on Instagram best practices for marketing design services.
 I was struck by how diverse the individual feeds are and how vast Instagram is with over 600 million accounts.
 Most people are consumers of these feeds, following many others and posting little of their own content.
 Others, known as influencers, post daily and gather a large group of followers.

 The millions of feeds can be broken down into some major segments, as listed here: